 To get a chance to participate in this, one need only obtain a virtual wallet (Assuming you don’t want to get the special hardware to mien bitcoin yourself!) which is like a bank account number in that it’s a unique string of text but different in that it’s not connected to any identifying information about you.
 You remain totally anonymous.

 That’s where some of the darker aspects of the idea of cryptocurrencies come into play.
 Various illegal activities from drug dealing, illicit material purchases and even the hiring of hitmen have been facilitated by Bitcoin and by the online black markets, such as the now closed Silk road, which was a platform on the darknet (the part of the internet you can’t find by searching through your web browser).
 Transactions are recorded but the people behind the transactions are difficult to trace because of anonymity.
 This makes bitcoin of huge interest and concern for governments that want to maintain law and order.

 Much like money we know today, Bitcoin is a store of value and a means of exchange but one that relies on the trust of people in this peer network and who want no central authority for the movement of their finances.
 This means the elimination of centralized authorities which could mean easier transference and payments for services in East Africa but it could also worsen the lack of transparency the government always complains about by having its citizens engaging in services with no trails.

-By Joel Muhumuza, Partner Support Specialist, FSD Uganda
+By Joel Muhumuza, Former Partner Support Specialist, FSD Uganda